 Depending on your course, attendance and engagement may make up a proportion of your module.
 If you are concerned about how this will affect you, speak to your module/course lead.
 It is also worth informing your personal tutor if you find yourself having to miss lots of sessions, as together you can work on ways to avoid this or seek extra support to help you with your studies.

 We also recommend approaching your personal tutor to help you in planning/balancing your caring responsibilities with your studies.
+You can learn more about your personal tutor by reading our article What do I talk about with my personal tutor?

 What do I do if my child falls sick during exam week?